 If the decision to lift the hood is made, make sure the vehicle is parked on a level surface.
-Then check to see if the engine cooling fan is running.
-If the engine is overheating, the fan should be running.
-If it is not, do not continue to run the engine, and have the vehicle serviced.
+Then check to see if the engine cooling fan(s) are running.
+If the engine is overheating, the fan(s) should be running.
+If they are not, do not continue to run the engine, and have the vehicle serviced.